 Madeline was raised in a conservative Christian home.
 She was part of a youth group associated with an Independent Bible Church.
 She enjoyed the fellowship, but she did not feel comfortable with the expectations that she would date teenage boys in the group.
 At university she ‘came out’ and identified as a gay person.
 This alarmed her pastor and Christian community.
 She was pressured to see a Christian counsellor with the goal of becoming ‘normal’.
 She found the experience confusing and the lack of validation painful.
 She did not feel that the ‘homework exercises’ respected her boundaries.
 Eventually she sought support from a Metropolitan Community Church, which embraces same-sex relationships.
 She saw a queer-affirming social worker to combat her internalised sense of shame from the first ‘therapy’.
 Unfortunately, she was not able to repair relationships with her family, but now has the support of a same-sex partner.

 I currently serve as an associate minister at Wesley Uniting Church, Canberra.
 A number of our youth are in same-sex relationships, and some same-sex couples have married.
-Some are in gender transition.
+Some are transgender, some are gender diverse.
 I am pleased that we can support them in a Christian context, especially since a few were asked to leave previous churches.
 We are known as a LGBTIQA+ safe place.

 Conversion ‘therapy’ is somewhat aligned with a ‘purity culture’ promoted in fundamentalist church circles.
 Sexuality is understood to be like an on-off switch (off before heterosexual marriage).
 This also results in difficulties turning the switch on after marriage.
 It has been argued that purity culture has sexually abusive messages about gender, sexuality, gender roles, modesty, lust, boundaries, consequences of sexual sin for racism or purity of race, purity of mind and heart.
 Women are expected to be gatekeepers and not to tempt men with provocative clothing.
 Bodies are thought to be dangerous.
 Kym Robinson agrees, ‘This narrative inherently assumes that women are devoid of sexual desire, while portraying men as incapable of self-control and, therefore, absolved of responsibility for their actions.
 Within purity culture, a woman’s worth is frequently equated with her sexual ‘purity’ or virginal status, a belief system that perpetuates shame and reinforces harmful gender stereotypes.’